 - Weight gain

-It is important to remember that individual responses to medications vary, and the side effects listed do not encompass all possibilities.
+It is important to remember that individual responses to medications vary.
 If considering lithium treatment, it is essential to discuss the potential side effects with your healthcare provider.
-Your doctor can provide personalized recommendations enabling you to make informed decisions about your treatment plan.
+They can provide personalized guidance to help you make informed decisions about your treatment plan.

 Allergic Reactions